 There is Abrassame, which is a fantastic restaurant located at the top of Las Arenas de Barcelona shopping centre.
 The wonderful terrace offers spectacular views over the city and they offer an amazing selection of seafoods.
 Another restaurant on the rooftop of Las Arenas is Watatsumi, where the renowned chef Ángel Camacho presents, either in the warm interior; at the sushi bar or outside in terrace with wonderful views; exceptional signature Japanese cuisine with very personal creations.

 Where to live in Plaza Espanya Barcelona

 In terms of location, Plaza Espanya gives you excellent access to many of the city’s main attractions.
 Plaza Espanya is close to La Rambla means that everything is within walking distance.
 Not to mention it is not an area flooded with tourists so you will get the authentic Barcelona experience living in this area!
 In terms of accommodation in Barcelona, for your stay there are numerous, remarkable apartments available to rent for family holidays, visiting with a group of friends or even rooms for couples.
 There are endless advantages of living in this area, from the beautiful landmarks to the amazing restaurants; it’s the perfect holiday destination.
 You can view and rent apartments near Plaza Espanya or if you want something smaller, rent rooms near Plaza Espanya for amazing prices.

 History of Plaza Espanya Barcelona

-The square was built on a site that had been previously used for public hangings, until the creation of the now demolished Ciutadella fortress in 1715, where the gallows were moved.
-It was designed in 1915 and built in 1929 so that it could be ready to host the 1929 Universal Exposition.
+The square was built on a site that had been previously used for public hangings.
+Until the creation of the now demolished Ciutadella fortress in 1715, where the gallows were moved.
+It was designed in 1915 and built in 1929.
+Therefore, it could be ready to host the 1929 Universal Exposition.
 The square has been in public use since then.